verdetea22/cs555MoneyForKids2022Fall/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-### Create multiple choice module
+### Create a module
 1. Create a new folder in the folder src/assets/modules under the name of the new module.
 For example, we'll use "tax" so the new folder will be called "tax".
 Folder name should be lowercase.
 2. Create a questions.json file.
 This is where the questions will be added.
 This should be an array for each multiple choice question.
 The structure of each question should be:
+    1. "type" : "MC" (The type of question to display.
+The options are MC - multiple choice question or DND - drag and drop question)
-    1. "question" : "what is sales tax?"
+    2. "question" : "what is sales tax?"
 (This is the name of the question, currently isn't displayed)
-    2. "imageSrc" : "tax/salestax.jpg" (This is the file path of the question's image)
+    3. "imageSrc" : "tax/salestax.jpg" (This is the file path of the question's image)
-    3. "answerChoices" : ["1%", "3%", "7.5%", "4%"] (Array of possible answers for the user.
+    5. "answerChoices" : ["1%", "3%", "7.5%", "4%"] (Array of possible answers for the user.
 All entries should be strings)
     4. "correctAnswer" : 2 (Index of the correct answer)
 3. After this, if you navigate to the page "localhost:3000/modules/module/{module name}" you should see your new module.
 For example, for my tax module I would navigate to "localhost:3000/modules/module/tax" to see the new module
 4. For a complete example, look at the src/assets/modules/module1 for an implemented example